Students viewing Sea Country and Future Life exhibitions on Level 5, Main Library.

 Current exhibitions

-Main Library
+Level 3 Main Library

-The UNSW Library Alumni Mural Program is a series of site-specific public artworks by UNSW alumni created for the lift foyers of the UNSW Main Library.
+The UNSW Library Alumni mural program is a series of site-specific public artworks by UNSW alumni created for the lift foyers of the UNSW Main Library.
 This series is part of a broader strategy within UNSW Library to enrich the student experience by embedding art and culture throughout the Library.

 Past exhibitions

 Love.
 Respect.
-Pride.
+Pride

 From 24 February to 26 May 2023